 Dr. Gretchen Champion specializes in otolaryngology-head and neck surgery and treats both pediatric and adult patients with ear, nose, throat and allergy disorders.
 She is board certified by American Board of Otolaryngology.

 Dr. Champion completed her otolaryngology-head and neck surgery residency at Washington University in St Louis where she trained at Barnes-Jewish and St. Louis Children’s Hospitals.
-The ENT program is one of the busiest surgical programs in the country and routinely ranked in the top ten by US News and World Report.
 While in training, she served as head and neck surgery chief resident and received several awards including the prestigious Head and Neck Surgery Teaching Award from her fellow residents.
 Prior her surgical residency training, Dr. Champion obtained her M.D. from Washington University in St. Louis, where she was an Alpha Omega Alpha honors graduate and received the Robert Carter Award for excellence in research and academics.
 She graduated with straight A’s from the honors program at the University of Michigan-Ann Arbor.

 Beyond her practice, Dr. Champion served as Chair of the Department of Surgery at Texas Health Presbyterian Hospital Allen 2011-12.

-Dr Champion is originally from the Chicago area but very proud to be a Texan for over ten years.
-In her spare time, Dr Champion enjoys running the occasional marathon and swimming.
-She performs surgeries at Texas Health Presbyterian Plano, Texas Health Resources at Craig Ranch and Children’s Medical Center at Legacy.
+Dr Champion is originally from the Chicagoland area but very proud to be a Texan for over ten years.
+When not working, Dr Champion enjoys running marathons and spending time with husband and two children.